harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 <center>. . .</center>

 The `/o/` "oh" sound is not used in GA (at least, not as monophthong).
-- When we look at words like "go", the vowels are pronounced like "oh-ooh".
+- When we look at words like "go", the letter `⟨o⟩` is pronounced like "oh-ooh".
-- When we look at words like "dog", the vowels are pronounced like "aw".
+- When we look at words like "dog", the letter `⟨o⟩` is pronounced like "aw".
-- `/o/` is used only in diphthongs.
+- When we look at words like "boy", the letter `⟨o⟩` is pronounced like "uh".

 <center>. . .</center>